kaiachain/metaverse-knowledge-kit/docs/game-based-sdk/chainsafe/how-to-use-kip7.md

 ```

-* Compile your contract and deploy it to baobab testnet.
+* Compile your contract and deploy it to kairos testnet.
 Get your faucet [here](https://baobab.wallet.klaytn.foundation/faucet).

 ## Create your C# script on Unity <a id="Create your C# script on Unity"></a>